Theory

 Working Procedure

-- Marking out samples: The fabric sample is marked to (50 cm ✕ 50 cm) square with a measuring scale.
-A minimum (35 cm ✕ 35 cm) can be marked from all the edges of the fabric.
+- Marking out samples: The fabric sample is marked to (50 cm ✕ and 50 cm) square with a measuring scale.
+A minimum of (35 cm ✕ 35 cm) can be marked on all the edges of the fabric.

 - Measure the square before washing.

-- Washing: After measurement, the samples are washed in the suitable washing solution in a washing machine conforming to a certain specimen.
+- Washing: After measurement, the samples are washed in a suitable washing solution in a washing machine conforming to a certain specimen.

 - Rinsing and drying: After the specified time has passed away, the sample is rinsed.
-Dry the sample in line dry or tumble dry.
+Dry the sample by line drying or tumble drying.

 - Measuring after washing: Lay the specimen on a flat table.
 Remove creases, but don't stretch the fabric.
 Measure the length and width following the marked prints.